 - Enable local renewable generation to be directly linked and ‘netted’ from the consumption of LESCO customers, without requiring installation of a private wire network.

 - Empower communities to negotiate the cost of their imported electricity with national energy suppliers, using more accurate electricity demand data, incentivising energy efficiency and demand side management for LESCO customers through ‘benefit sharing’ business models.

 The project will use new metering systems and communications technology to link the demand of multiple individual households, so they are treated as a single individual entity by a traditional electricity supplier and potentially aggregated with metering data from local generation.
 The model does not require 100% resident participation and any customer wishing to leave LESCO will be able to do so with a simple change to their metering configuration.

-Comas and Community Energy Scotland have identified 2 suitable housing blocks in Edinburgh comprising over 100 properties where the model for aggregated multi ownership situation can be tested.
+Comas and Community Energy Scotland have identified two suitable housing blocks in Edinburgh, comprising over 100 properties, where the model for aggregated multi-ownership situation can be tested.